mrfil/ICASVD__ISMRM2025/README.md

 # ICASVD__ISMRM2025
+Code and data for ISMRM 2025, Abstract 3987 (November 2024 submission)

 Dependencies were installed in Summer or Fall of 2024 using pip install.
-Python 3.12.7 was used
+Python 3.12.7 was used.

 No requirements.txt file was generated
 ### To Reproduce Figures:
 .IMA EPI magnitude reconstruction volumes/images are located in the EPI_CMRR_170BR_magnitude folder.
-Use this folder path to upload the data and run the .ipynb files to reproduce figures (November abstract for ISMRM 2025).
+Use this folder path to upload the data and run the .ipynb files to reproduce figures.
 Install all dependencies first.

 Figure 1: PCAICACombineScatter.ipynb